azral1962/min-book/docs/manual.typ

 #arg(
   "font:", ("string", "array")
 )[
-  Defines the font families used for the text: a principal font and its falbacks.
+  Defines the font families used for the text: a principal font and its fallback.
 ]

 #arg(
   "font-size:", "length"
 )[
-  Defines the size of the text in tue document.
+  Defines the size of the text in the document.
 ]